Eschatologue/CM_wiki/docs/class/druid/index.md

 ### Level 18: Beast Spells

-While using Wild Shape, you can cast spells in Beast form, except for any spell that has a Material component with a cost specified or that consumes its Material component.
+While using **:material-paw: Wild Shape**, you can cast spells in Beast form, except for any spell that has a Material component with a cost specified or that consumes its Material component.

 ### Level 19: Epic Boon